Skip to content

 Physical growth, muscle development, nutrition, self-care, health and safety practices are included in this area.
 Safe and healthy practices support the ability to learn more effectively in all areas.

-Screenshot of the South Dakota early Learning guidelines
+Cover of the South Dakota Early Learning Guidelines 2023 publication

 Want it all in one place?